Where is your club based?

 How do I get LEGO trains?
 I haven’t seen them in stores.

-For the latest line of LEGO® trains, extra track, train accessories . . . your best bet is to buy directly from LEGO®, using their Shop at Home service.
-They have a mail/phone order catalog they send out quarterly, and also an online store: shop.lego.com.
-You can also visit your local LEGO® Store as well, but they often do not carry everything you will find on-line.
+For the latest line of LEGO® trains, extra track, train accessories . . . your best bet is to buy directly from LEGO®, either in store or online at Lego.com.